Flavor-changing top quark rare decays in the Bestest Little Higgs Model: Review of the BLHM

 where $(Q,Q')$ and $(U,U')$ are multiplets of $SO(6)_A$ and $SO(6)_B$, respectively. $S$ is an operator of symmetry, $(y_1,y_2,y_3)$ are Yukawa couplings and $(q_3,U_b^c)$ in the last term, Eq. (\ref{lag-yuk}), contains information about bottom quark.
-The BLH model is focused on the quark sector and proposes six heavy partner quarks: $T$, $T^5$, $T^6$, $T^{2/3}$, $T^{5/3}$ and $B$ with masses~\cite{schmaltz2010bestest}
+The BLHM is focused on the quark sector and proposes six heavy partner quarks: $T$, $T^5$, $T^6$, $T^{2/3}$, $T^{5/3}$ and $B$ with masses~\cite{schmaltz2010bestest}

 where the Yukawa couplings in the quark sector Lagrangian~\cite{schmaltz2010bestest} must satisfy $0<y_i<1$.
 The masses of $t$ and $b$ are generated too by Yukawa couplings $y_t$ and $y_b$~\cite{phdthesis}